redteal/vforcejs-angular/README.md

 2. Opens a public ngrok connection and starts an Express server Webpack middleware
 3. Compiles the bundled app sources
 4. Deploys the bundle
-5. If it does not exist, creates `VForceJSUrlRewriter.cls`
+5. If it does not exist, creates `<apexPrefix>UrlRewriter.cls`
 6. If it does not exist, creates a default `<apexPrefix>Controller.cls`
 7. Deploys the compiled ApexPage named as the configured apexPrefix

+At this point, you will need to configure your site's UrlRewriter, permissions, and the landing page.
+The landing page should be set to `<apexPrefix>.page`.

 Now, open your *public* Salesforce site.